 The Growing Popularity of ABSN Programs

-Whether you want to make more money or simply desire a more satisfying career, getting a second degree in nursing can be a very rewarding decision.
-As an added benefit, nursing students who already have a non-nursing degree are admired by both schools and prospective employers.
+Whether you desire a more satisfying career or just want to make more money, getting a second degree in nursing can be a rewarding decision.
+Nursing students who already have a non-nursing degree are well-received by both schools and prospective employers.